- By: Andrew David Easler, Esq.

-Each year millions of U.S. workers suffer some type of accident or injury while on the job – a small number that can be attributed to alcohol and drug use.
+Each year, millions of U.S. workers suffer some accident or injury while on the job – a small number that can be attributed to alcohol and drug use.
 According to the National Institute on Drug Abuse, 16 million American adults (7%) are currently using illegal drugs, 3.9 million people ages 12 or older (about 2% of the total U.S. population) are current users of prescription drugs for non-medical reasons, and 1.6 million people ages 12 or older (about 0.8% of the total U.S. population) are current users of hallucinogens that were not prescribed by a medical professional (NIDA, 2005).

 To gain a better understanding of the dangers present in workplace settings, two studies were conducted to ascertain the potential impact drug abuse has on workplace safety and performance.

 Inebriated employees are a safety concern in the workplace.
-When under the influence of alcohol or drugs, an employee could injure not only himself / herself but also co-workers and customers.
+When under the influence of alcohol or drugs, an employee could injure not only himself/herself but also co-workers and customers.
 The presence of workers who use dangerous substances is also bad for business as these workers are more likely to be absent, have higher rates of payroll turnover, and have higher rates of workplace injuries (Department for Health and Human Services, 2001).

 “The reasonable-suspicion drug testing program at issue, in this case, struck an appropriate balance between the employees’ privacy expectations and the Government’s legitimate interests in regulating marijuana use, protecting public safety, and keeping illegal drugs out of the workplace” (U.S. Supreme Court, National Treasury Employees Union v.
 Von Raab, 1989).